InvertGames/uFrame.Documentation/uFrameECS/CodeApiSinglePage/Overview.md

 |[SystemService](SystemService.md)|This class is a generic base class for a systemservice, your probably looking for SystemServiceMonoBehaviour.|
 |[SystemServiceMonoBehavior](SystemServiceMonoBehavior.md)|The base class for all services on the kernel.
 Services provide an easy communication layer with the use of the EventAggregator.
 You can use this.Publish(new AnyType()).
 Or you can use this.OnEvent<AnyType>().Subscribe(anyTypeInstance=>{ }); In services you can also inject any instances that are setup in any of the SystemLoaders.|
 |[uFrameComponent](uFrameComponent.md)|The uFrameComponent is a simple class that extends from MonoBehaviour, and is directly plugged into the kernel.
 Use this component when creating any components manually or if you need to plug existing libraries into the uFrame system.public class MyComponent : uFrameComponent { }|
+# AttributeGroup`1
+A Type group reactively keeps up with all components that have a specific attribute defined on the component decleration.

+# DescriptorGroup`1
+A Type group reactively keeps up with all components that have a specific base class, or interface implementation.
+This can be useful for queries such as.
+GetAllINetworkable, GetAllSerializable

 # EcsComponent
 The base class for all ECS components, these components are nothing more than just data.
 For the sake of Unity Compatability, it listens for a few Unity messages to make sure the ecs component system is always updated.